Head-On Truck Collision Attorneys in Augusta

 Types of Injuries from Head-On Collisions

-The multiplied speed from your vehicle and a truck colliding can cause catastrophic damages and lifelong injuries.
+The immense force of a collision between your vehicle and a truck can cause catastrophic damages and lifelong injuries.
 Due to the large size and weight of trucks, the driver may be unable to slow down quickly enough to minimize damage.
 This can cause your vehicle to be crushed or completely destroyed by the truck and can result in serious injuries to you or your passengers.

 Head-on collisions can result in many different injuries, including: